Metabolism

 Obesity

-With a more sedentary lifestyle and unhealthy food choices, humans are increasingly obese, leading to an epidemic of diabetes, heart disease and other problems.
+With more sedentary lifestyles and unhealthy food choices, humans are increasingly becoming obese, leading to an epidemic of diabetes, heart disease, and other health problems.
 Salk scientists strive to understand the fundamentals of metabolism and how our cells store and manage energy.
 We are working to develop therapies to treat obesity and its related risks.

 Ronald Evans, PhD